Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 ●.
 Curvature:
-Curvature Is Used to calculate the geometry curve of the logits and the curvature of each Nested logit or Probabilities Simulation.
+Curvature Is Used to calculate the probabilistic curvature of the logits/matrix using second order derivative to acquire the geometric curvature of each Probabilities or matrix.

 - Code Formula:
 ```math